koniferous22/npns-account-service/README.md

 * verification token cache certificates
 * proper responses for error handling cases
 * Simplify config API if possible to make ASTs more understanadable
-* Request limit on resend sign up
 * Username, alias and password custom validator

+## TO CONSIDER ??
+* Request limit on ResendSignUp
+* schema directives on some fields with special behaviour
+  * for example AccountOwnerGuard